MESH ONLINECODENAME:

 • The wrapped tool appears in net_search_capabilities output from the other node — discovery crossed the mesh.

-• A node with a different root identity that runs net mcp serve can search/describe the tool but its net_invoke_capability is refused — owner-only holds, and display did not imply invocation.
+• A node with a different root identity that runs net-mesh mcp serve can search/describe the tool but its net_invoke_capability is refused — owner-only holds, and display did not imply invocation.

 Pitfalls